 While a case-control study can help to test a hypothesis about the link between a risk factor and an outcome, it is not as powerful as other types of study in confirming a causal relationship.

 Case-control studies are often used to provide early clues and inform further research using more rigorous scientific methods.

 The main problem with case-control studies is that they are not as reliable as planned studies that record data in real time, because they look into data from the past.

 When people answer questions about their previous exposure to certain risk factors their ability to recall may be unreliable.
 Compared to people not affected by a condition, individuals with a certain disease outcome may be more likely to recall a certain risk factor, even if it did not exist, because of a temptation to make their own subjective links to explain their condition.

 This bias may be reduced if data about the risk factors - exposure to certain drugs, for example - had been entered into reliable records at the time.
 But this may not be possible for lifestyle factors, for example, because they are usually investigated by questionnaire.

 An example of recall bias is the difference between asking study participants to recall the weather at the time of the onset of a certain symptom, versus an analysis of scientifically measured weather patterns around the time of a formal diagnosis.

 Finding a measurement of exposure to a risk factor in the body is another way of making case-control studies more reliable and less subjective.
 These are known as biomarkers.
 For example, researchers may look at results of blood or urine tests for evidence of a specific drug, rather than asking a participant about drug use.

 Cause and effect

-An example of this is when cases are seen in a teaching hospital, which is a highly specialized setting compared with the community in which most cases of the disease may occur.
-The controls, too, may not be typical of the population - people volunteering their data for the study may have a particularly high level of health motivation.
+An example of this occurs when cases are seen in a teaching hospital, a highly specialized setting compared with most settings in which the disease may occur.
+The controls, too, may not be typical of the population.
+People volunteering their data for the study may have a particularly high level of health motivation.